angelograngetto/alkemy-somos-mas/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### PROGRESS BAR

+You can use the ProgressBar component inside the Utils component to show a feedback to the User when a page or a component is loading.
+The component was created with Chakra UI Progress animated Component.
+See the progressBar in: https://chakra-ui.com/docs/feedback/progress.

 ### Spinner Components

 The Spinner component used the Chakra UI library, which is implemented in the project.
 The Spinner element offered by this library is used in the Feedback section (https://chakra-ui.com/docs/feedback/spinner)